nt-nl/StockBOT-/TryYourself.md

 AND AT THE TOP OF THE CODE: ![image](https://github.com/user-attachments/assets/4dffe7fd-f16d-4a10-b79f-d9b9b25cb666)

-And now, you can click run at the top! you will notice the bot is now marked as online in Discord!
+And now, you can click run at the top!
+You will notice the bot is now marked as online on Discord!
-This will activate the bot and you can now use its commands in your Discord server, : .hello, .ticker [YOUR TICKER]
+This will activate the bot and you can now use its commands in your Discord server:

+.hello
+.ticker [YOUR TICKER]